IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 Paying Tariffs, Duties, and Other Customs Fees

 Any taxes on imports assessed by the federal government will be collected by CBP.
-The shipper must pay the estimated duties and tariffs on their shipment within 10 days of the cargo being released.
+The importer must pay the estimated duties and tariffs on their shipment within 10 days of the cargo being released.
 I’ve included a sample tariff and duty calculation for a typical import transaction.
 Note the country-specific tariff rate.

 An infographic illustrating a simplified version of calculating duties and tariffs on a shipment from China.
 The graphic is separated into four columns, titled (from left to right): HTS code and Commodity, Shipment Value, Country of Origin, Tariff and Duty rates, and Estimated Duties and Tariffs.
 The information in the graphic reads as follows: